Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Experimental methodology

 \section{Experimental methodology}

-The nested \acrfull{cv}~\cite{Cawley:2010, Krstajic:2014} experimental methodology employed is illustrated by Figure~\ref{fig:exp_methods}.
-For each dataset, data are split into $M$ outer-folds: the training folds are used by the tuning techniques to find good hyperparameter settings, while the test fold is used to assess the `optimal' solution found.
-Internally, tuning techniques split each of the $M$ training folds into $N$ inner-folds to measure the fitness value of each new hyperparameter setting.
+The experimental methodology employed to analyze the hyperparameter tuning of \acrshort{dt} is illustrated by Figure~\ref{fig:exp_methods}.
+It follows the nested \acrfull{cv}~\citep{Cawley:2010, Krstajic:2014} resampling procedure.
+For each dataset, data are split into $M$ outer-folds.
+For each iteration, the tuning techniques use $M-1$ folds to find hyperparameter settings that aim to improve the models' predictive performance, while the remaining fold is used to assess the `optimal' solution found.
+Internally, the tuning techniques merge the $M-1$ folds and split them to $N$ inner-folds, used in a simple \acrshort{cv} procedure to train the models and assess their predictive performance (fitness) for each hyperparameter setting.
 At the end of the process, a set of $M$ optimization paths, $M$ settings, and their predictive performances are returned.
 During the experiments, all the tuning techniques were run on the same data partitions, with the same seeds and data to allow their comparison.

-In~\cite{Krstajic:2014}, the authors used $M = N = 10$.
-However, they argued that there is no study suggesting the number of folds in the outer and inner \acrshort{cv} loops.
-Here, the same value used in the original paper was used for $M = 10$.
-Due to time constraints and the size of datasets used in experiments, $N = 3$ was adopted.
-Next subsections detail the sub-components used in the tuning~task.
+In~\citet{Krstajic:2014}, the authors defined $M = N = 10$.
+However, they argued that there is no rule on choosing the number of folds in the outer and inner \acrshort{cv} loops.
+Here, we have also used $M = 10$, but due to time constraints and the size of datasets used in experiments, $N = 3$ was adopted.
+The following subsections detail the sub-components used in the tuning task.